keramiozsoy/blog/posts/230120/README.md

-# linux-filesystem

-## What is happening while the boot process is running on linux
+# What is happening while the boot process is running on linux

 ![Screenshot](diagram.svg)